Album behind the scenes: from drafts to finish

 The first step is always the hardest

-In the new album, I wanted to create more tech-driven, robotic, and futuristic feel.
-Being always fascinated by science fiction, I came to my favorite novels, films, and concept arts in searching for inspiration:
+In the new album, I wanted to create a more tech-driven, robotic, and futuristic feel.
+Being always fascinated by science fiction, I came to my favourite novels, films, and concept arts in searching for inspiration:

 So I started to work on the first track which later will be called “The Dream Of Electric Sheep”.
-Here is how one of the first drafts was sound like:
+Here is what one of the first drafts sounded like:

 It was shit.
 Seriously, it has a poor sound design, lack of drive, and not satisfied quality.
 Perhaps, for someone, it would be okay, but I didn’t wish to agree on just “okay”.
 I replaced the main lead, but still, it wasn’t good enough: